Skip to content

 Considerations regarding the LDAP login in Scout.

-Since Scout software needs to define internal user objects for functioning properly, the LDAP login check against the server is only the first step of the login process.
-The second step would be making sure that a user authenticated by a certain password exists also in the user collection of the Scout database.
-Because of this latter authentication step, it is not strictly necessary to define a stringent set of rules (for instance which groups the user must belong to) for the LDAP login system, because a user from any group will be logged into Scout, as long as it's previously saved in the Scout database.
+Since the Scout software needs to define internal user objects, the LDAP login check against the server is only the first, authentication, step of the login process.
+The second, authorisation, step would be making sure that a user authenticated by a certain password exists also in the user collection of the Scout database.
+Because of this latter authorisation step, it is not strictly necessary to define a stringent set of rules (for instance which groups the user must belong to) for the LDAP login system, because a user from any group will be logged into Scout, as long as it's previously saved in the Scout database.

-This entails that if a user should be removed from the system, it is enough just to remove it from the Scout database.
+This means that if a user should be removed from the system, it is enough just to remove it from the Scout database.

 Simple login with userid